-You will receive a written acknowledgment of your complaint within two working days of it being received by the Chair of Governors.
+You will receive a written acknowledgement of your complaint within two working days of it being received by the Chair of Governors.

-Your complaint will be checked first of all to make sure that it can be dealt with.
-If it can’t be dealt with then you will be sent a letter explaining the reasons.
+Your complaint will be checked first of all, to make sure that it can be dealt with.
+If it can not be dealt with then you will be sent a letter explaining the reasons.

 After the Complaints Appeals Committee has taken place you will receive a written report setting out the committee’s decision regarding your complaint, together with any action proposed to remedy the situation.
 You will receive this report within 28 days of your complaint being received by the Chair of Governors.